 The first step in making a claim is to contact the allocated CTP insurer who will provide a claim form to be completed.
 If assistance is required in identifying the CTP insurer contact the Compulsory Third Party regulator on 1300 303 558.

 The three year limitation period on an action for damages on behalf of a child does not commence until the child turns 18 years of age.
 However, most actions on behalf of children are commenced and disposed of before then.
-The action is usually commenced in the name of one of the parents as the 'next friend of the child'.
+The action is usually commenced in the name of one of the parents as the 'litigation guardian' for the child.
 If an action has been commenced on behalf of the child and the claim is settled, that settlement is not operative until approved by a judge of the court in which the proceedings have been commenced.

-In cases of injury arising from a motor vehicle accident a defendant can ask for copies of medical and other records and reports relevant to injury suffered by the child or require the child to undergo a medical examination (at the expense of the defendant) to determine the nature and extent of the injury suffered [Limitation of Actions Act 1936 (SA) s 45A].
+In cases of injury arising from a motor vehicle accident a respondent can ask for copies of medical and other records and reports relevant to injury suffered by the child or require the child to undergo a medical examination (at the expense of the respondent) to determine the nature and extent of the injury suffered [Limitation of Actions Act 1936 (SA) s 45A].

-In order for there to be some certainty for the defendant in such cases a defendant can require the child to initiate legal action so that the claim can be determined by a court [s 45A(5)].
-If the defendant provides written notice to the child’s parent or guardian requesting court action be initiated, they have six months from the date of the written notice to do so.
+In order for there to be some certainty for the respondent in such cases a respondent can require the child to initiate legal action so that the claim can be determined by a court [s 45A(5)].
+If the respondent provides written notice to the child’s parent or guardian requesting court action be initiated, they have six months from the date of the written notice to do so.
 A court may then make a determination of liability but adjourn the final assessment of damages until a later date.